 Key words: “telemarketing,” “benefits”

-Do not change those words.
+Do not change the key words.
 Use them consistently throughout your business document.
 Don’t change them to “phone services,” “marketing by phone,” “advantages,” “features,” or any other synonym.

 ✓Main point key words in business writing